ionStici/react/mds/react/useref.md

 Do NOT write or read the `.current` property in the render logic, this would create an undesirable side effect, instead use it in a `useEffect` hook.

-Main refs characteristics: it persists across renders, it doesn't cause re-renders, it is mutable, synchronous updates.
+**Main refs characteristics:** it persists across renders, it doesn't cause re-renders, it is mutable, synchronous updates.

-**Selecting DOM elements with useRef:**
+## Selecting DOM elements with useRef

+We should not select DOM elements using `querySelector` (even if it works), because React is declarative, and this is not the "React way" of doing things.
+Instead, we should use the `useRef` hook (ref stands for reference).

 ```jsx
 function App() {